vgel/probing-llm-preferences/experiment2/RawData/README.md

-This folder contains the raw outputs (JSON + CSV) for all models, including the quantitative and qualitative replies for experiment 2.
+This folder contains the raw outputs (JSON) for all models, including the quantitative and qualitative replies for experiment 2.